 If the tooth loss is a baby tooth, it will be replaced with an adult tooth.
 Once an adult tooth is lost, it won’t grow back.

-Dental care is important for all cats and there are a number of different options to keep our cat’s teeth clean and healthy.
+Dental care is important for all cats and there are several different options to keep our cat’s teeth clean and healthy.

 - Brush daily with a cat toothbrush and toothpaste (never use human toothpaste on cats or dogs)